emmalong6/Capstone/README.md

 4. License

 ## Introduction
-Python scripts that calculate frequency, grey code, and twos complement.
-I designed these scripts for students taking Basic Computer Architecture class to practice their skills.
-These programs run directly from the command line.
+I designed three scripts to help students practice equations used in Basic Computer Architecture.
+I used python to program each script that calculates frequency, grey code, and twos complement.
+These programs run directly from the command line in the python compiler of your choice.

 ## Installation
 * Download